websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/adding-the-uad-framework.md

 1. Next, specify the which data fields to anonymize.
 This is done with the use of two attributes:

-   * The `uad-anonymize-field-name=[fieldName]` attribute indicates a field whose value is replaced by that of the anonymous user in the UAD auto-anonymization process.
+   * `uad-anonymize-field-name=[fieldName]` attribute indicates a field whose value is replaced by that of the anonymous user in the UAD auto-anonymization process.
 For example, setting `uad-anonymize-field-name=fullName` would replace the value of that field with the full name of the anonymous user.
 See [Configuring the Anonymous User](../managing-user-data/configuring-the-anonymous-user.md) to learn more about the anonymous user.

-   * The `uad-nonanonymizable="true"` attribute indicates data that cannot be automatically anonymized but must be reviewed by an administrator.
+   * The `uad-nonanonymizable="true"` attribute indicates data that is not automatically anonymized but must be reviewed by an administrator.

 ## Generate the UAD module

-1. Navigate to the module's `-service` folder and run Service Builder to generate the UAD module.
+1. Navigate out of the `-service` folder and create a new `-uad` folder.

-    ```bash
-    cd h6d2-service
+1. Create a `bnd.bnd` file for the module.

+    ```{literalinclude} ./adding-the-uad-framework/resources/liferay-h6d2.zip/h6d2-uad/bnd.bnd
     ```

+1. Create a `build.gradle` file for the module.

+    ```{literalinclude} ./adding-the-uad-framework/resources/liferay-h6d2.zip/h6d2-uad/build.gradle
+    ```

+    Make sure to add any dependencies you need, including the `-api` module to the file.

+1. Navigate back to the module's `-service` folder and run Service Builder to generate the UAD module.

     ```bash
     ../gradlew buildService